 A waste land of while space, we review the iOS7

-In summary I like the Newsstand feature, the inbuilt torch, the screen transition action, new compass interface and mail interface.
+In summary I like the Newsstand feature, the inbuilt torch, the screen transition action, the new compass interface, and mail interface.